Listen to Giles Tremlett introduce this tour:

 Price, per person

-Air travel (economy class) with Iberia Airlines & British Airways (aircraft: Airbus 320 & 321); first-class rail travel between Zaragoza and Madrid; travel by private coach; hotel accommodation as described below; breakfasts, 4 lunches and 7 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Air travel (economy class) with Iberia Airlines & British Airways (aircraft: Airbus 320 & 321); rail travel between Madrid and Zaragoza; travel by private coach; hotel accommodation as described below; breakfasts, 4 lunches and 7 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 NH Collection Palacio de Tepa, Madrid: small and excellently located 5-star hotel.
 Rooms are comfortable and décor is contemporary.
 Hotel Catalonia el Pilar, Zaragoza: modern 4-star hotel, comfortable and excellently situated.
 Hostal Sport, Falset: welcoming, family-run, rustic but comfortable hotel in the town centre.
-NH Collection Gran Hotel Calderón, Barcelona: a centrally-located contemporary 5-star hotel.
+Hotel Condes de Barcelona: contemporary 4-star hotel, well located on the Passeig de Gràcia.

 A lot of walking is involved in town centres and on battlefields, over rough terrain and up some steep gradients.
 A good level of fitness is necessary.
 You will be on your feet for lengthy stretches of time.
 It should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 There are some long distances travelled by coach and three hotel changes.
 Average distance by coach per day: 68 miles.

 Between 10 and 22 participants.